 However, sometimes planning a trip seems to cost more time and effort than it’s worth.

 No matter, find your perfect fall with our list of 10 apple orchards close to Boston.
-Measured from Government Center, all of these apple-picking spots are less than an hour’s drive away.
+Measured from downtown Boston, all of these apple-picking spots are less than an hour’s drive away.
 So break out those fuzzy sweaters and cobbler recipes, it’s time for a trip to apple-picking bliss.

 Below, learn more about each of the 10 farms on our list.
 Use this Google map to plan your own trip.